Hospitality, Tourism and Event Management Requirements

 The Hospitality, Tourism, and Event Management major is accredited by ACPHA (Accreditation Commission for Programs in Hospitality Administration, P.O.
 Box 400, Oxford, MD, 21654, Phone: 416-226-5527).

-Students with special interests in Foodservice or Hotel Management can take specific classes in the following focus areas:
+Students with special interests in Foodservice, Hotel Management, or Destination Management can take specific classes in the following focus areas: